Calvin ball’s record on:

 Expanding Access to COVID-19 Testing

 With more buildings and schools opening their doors, it is critically important that testing remains accessible and widely available.
-In the spring of 2021, County Executive Ball launched new community-based mobile testing at five rotating sites throughout Howard County.
-This innovative testing strategy will ensure the County has the tools to stop outbreaks before they occur and help slow the spread of the virus.
+As of Spring 2021, County Executive Ball launched new community-based mobile testing at five rotating sites throughout Howard County.
+This innovative testing strategy ensures the County has the tools to stop outbreaks and slow the spread of the virus.
 Rapid and PCR testing is available at no cost at each location.